 - 800 MHz Upgrade Project This project will begin to address the upgrade of the aging 800 MHz digital radio system.
 The Board previously approved redirecting an annual allocation from the Future Space Needs Reserve to fund this project.
-The total estimated project cost is \$175.0 million with a project duration in excess of seven years. \$24.0 million was funded in 2011-12, \$20.0 million in 2012-13, and \$20.0 million is funded in 2013-14. - Sheriff's Crime Lab In 2012-13, the Board approved \$1.3 million for design to expand and remodel the existing Sheriff's Crime Lab located at 200 S. Lena Road in San Bernardino.
-The total estimated project cost is \$17.0 million to expand the existing facility approximately 20,000 square feet. \$15.7 million is funded in 2013-14 for the estimated cost of construction for this project. - Sheriff's Aviation Relocation from Rialto Airport to San Bernardino International Airport This project relocates the Sheriff's Aviation Division from Rialto Airport located at 1776 Miro Way to the San Bernardino International Airport (SBIA) and consolidates space currently leased at SBIA into a new facility.
+The total estimated project cost is \$175.0 million with a project duration in excess of seven years. \$24.0 million was funded in 2010-11, \$20.0 million in 2011-12, and \$20.0 million is proposed for funding in 2013-14. - Sheriff's Crime Lab In 2012-13, the Board approved \$1.3 million for design to expand and remodel the existing Sheriff's Crime Lab located at 200 S. Lena Road in San Bernardino.
+The total estimated project cost is \$17.0 million to expand the existing facility approximately 20,000 square feet. \$15.7 million is proposed for funding in 2013-14 for the estimated cost of construction for this project. - Sheriff's Aviation Relocation from Rialto Airport to San Bernardino International Airport This project will relocate the Sheriff's Aviation Division from Rialto Airport located at 1776 Miro Way to San Bernardino International Airport (SBIA) and will consolidate space currently leased at SBIA into a new facility.
 The County will construct approximately 55,000 square feet of maintenance and hangar space and approximately 10,000 square feet of office space on approximately 8 acres of land at SBIA.
-The total estimated cost is \$9.6 million and will be funded with \$4.1 million from the City of Rialto for relocation, \$1.0 million from the Sheriff/Coroner/Public Administrator Asset Seizure Fund, and \$4.5 million from one-time Discretionary General Funding.
-It is anticipated that the County will enter into a 25-year lease with six, five-year options to extend the term with SBIA for the land at an estimated annual cost of \$62,000 increasing 3% every five years.
+The total estimated cost is \$9.6 million and will be funded with \$4.1 million from the City of Rialto for relocation, \$1.0 million from the Sheriff's Asset Seizure Fund, and \$4.5 million from one-time discretionary general funding.
+It is anticipated the County will enter into a 25-year lease with six, five-year options to extend the term with SBIA for the land at an estimated annual cost of \$62,000 increasing 3% every five years.
 The estimated operating expenses are \$170,800 annually for a total ongoing cost of \$242,800.
-This cost will be offset from savings of existing lease cost in other buildings leased by the Sheriff. - County Buildings Acquisition and Retrofit Project Funding of \$4.5 million is added to the County Buildings Acquisition and Retrofit Project to acquire existing office space near the Victorville Courthouse to relocate general fund departments currently in leased space.
-This budget acquires and remodels space for the District Attorney and Public Defender. - Sheriff's Resident Deputy Housing Improvements This project makes various improvements in the total amount of \$150,000 to the Resident Deputy Housing at various locations throughout the County.
-Improvements include carpet, paint, plumbing, electrical, roofing and heating, ventilation and air conditioning upgrades as required to address deferred maintenance at remote sites.
+This cost will be offset from savings of existing lease cost in other buildings leased by the Sheriff. - County Buildings Acquisition and Retrofit Project Funding of \$4.5 million is proposed to be added to the County Buildings Acquisition and Retrofit Project to acquire existing office space near the Victorville Courthouse to locate general funded departments currently in leased space.
+This budget will acquire and remodel space for the District Attorney and Public Defender. - Sheriff's Resident Deputy Housing Improvements This project will make various improvements in the total amount of \$150,000 to the Resident Deputy Housing at various locations throughout the County.
+Improvements will include carpet, paint, plumbing, electrical, roofing and heating, ventilation and air conditioning upgrades as required to address deferred maintenance at remote sites.